'We have a lot of kids that eat here' | Nearby business owners raise concerns after Austin street takeovers

 Five incidents took place on Saturday night and stretched from North Austin to South Austin.
 Three people were hurt in a crash during a street takeover on Payton Gin and Ohlen roads.

-In an email, APD said officers responded to several reports of a large group of people driving recklessly throughout the city between 9:30 p.m. and 1 a.m.
+In an email, the Austin Police Department (APD) said officers responded to several reports of a large group of people driving recklessly throughout the city between 9:30 p.m. and 1 a.m.

 First, officers responded to a disorderly conduct/city ordinance violation involving teenagers doing spin-outs in the parking lot and hanging out of car windows near the intersection of Payton Gin Road and Ohlen Road.
-Approximately 40-50 cars were in the area and involved in the takeover.
+Approximately 40 to 50 cars were in the area and involved in the takeover.

 The drivers then moved to the intersection of Barton Springs Road and South Lamar Boulevard.
 APD said the group kept driving dangerously.
 At one point, the participants used fireworks during the illegal display.